-The program is on conditionally approved accreditation status by the Missouri State Board of Nursing, approved by the State Department of Education, and sponsored by the School District of St. Joseph.
+The program is conditionally approved by the Missouri State Board of Nursing, the State Department of Education, and sponsored by the School District of St. Joseph.

 Semester 1CommunicationsPersonal Vocational ConceptsNutrition and Diet TherapyPharmacologyFundamentals of NursingGeriatric NursingMedical Surgical Nursing IClinical ISemester 2IV TherapyPediatric NursingGrowth and DevelopmentMedical Surgical Nursing IIMaternal and Newborn NursingLeadership and ManagementMental Health NursingClinical II